Vallakottai Subramaniyaswami temple

 Vallakottai Subramaniyaswami temple (or Vallakottai Murugan temple) in Vallakottai, a panchayat town in Kanchipuram district in the South Indian state of Tamil Nadu, is dedicated to the Hindu god Murugan.
-Constructed in the Dravidian style of architecture, the temple is located in the Sriperumbudur - Singaperumalkoil road.
+Constructed in the Tamil Hindu style of architecture, the temple is located in the Sriperumbudur - Singaperumalkoil road.

 The temple has a gateway leading to a pillared hall and the sanctum.
 The temple is open from 6:30 am – 12:00 pm and 5 - 8:30 pm.
 Five daily rituals and many yearly festivals are held at the temple, of which the Adi Pooram festival being the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Legend

 As per Hindu legend, there was a demon by name Vallan who was troubling the Devas, the celestial deities.
 The Devas sought the help of Murugan.
 He informed them that the time had come to destroy the demon.
 He eventually waged a war and slayed the demon at the place.
 He established the place as Vallan Kottai, literally meaning the "Fort of Vallan".
 Indra, the king of Devas, requested his Guru Brihaspathi to suggest a place for him to worship Murugan.
 He suggested going to Vallakottai, an abode of Murugan.
 Indra came to Vallakottai, pierced the earth with his weapon Vajrayudha to create a tank to extract water.
 He performed ablution to image of Murugan at this place and attained his needs.
 Since Indra created the tank with his Vajrayudha, the temple tank is named as Vajra Theertha.

 As per another legend, a king by name Bhagiratha was ruling the Elanji kingdom.
 He was very haughty to sage Naratha and to teach him a lesson for his behaviour, Naratha infuriated a demon king named Goran to attack Elanji kingdom.
 Goran was a powerful demon and he made a sudden attack.
 Bhagiratha was unable to control the forces and eventually lost the battle to Goran.
-Realising his mistake, he sought the advise of Naratha.
+Realising his mistake, he sought the advice of Naratha.
 The sage advised him to find sage Durvasa, who could find a resolution.
 The king roamed around the forest for a long time and finally found Durvasa.
 The sage advised him to worship Murugan at Vallakottai to get back his kingdom.
 The king worshipped Murugan at this place for a long time and built the temple.